-32.01 Article 25 of the State Constitution (adopted on 4 December 1982) states, "The State promotes family planning so that population growth may fit the plans for economic and social development."
+- 28.01 Article 25 of the State Constitution (adopted on 4 December 1982) states, "The State promotes family planning so that population growth may fit the plans for economic and social development."
 Article 49 states, "Both husband and wife have the duty to practise family planning."
-[5a]

-32.02 As reported by the Congressional-Executive Commission on China (CECC Report 2006) in their 2006 Annual Report, published on 20 September 2006, "The government coerces compliance with its restrictions on birth principally through a system of harshly coercive fines, which are termed 'social compensation fees.'
+[5a] - 28.02 As reported by the Congressional-Executive Commission on China (CECC Report 2006) in its 2006 Annual Report, published on 20 September 2006, "The government coerces compliance with its restrictions on birth principally through a system of harshly coercive fines, which are termed 'social compensation fees.'
 Provincial-level governments determine the criteria for issuing these fines, their amounts, and the method for collecting them 'based on local conditions.'"
-[28b] (V. h)

-- 32.03 The "one-child policy" does not restrict every couple to only one child.
+[28a] (V. h) - 28.03 The "one-child policy" does not restrict every couple to only one child.
 The fertility rate is 1.72 indicating that most couples have more than one child.
-[30a] (CIA World Fact Book, 10 January 2006) The official government portal China org, accessed 30 March, 2006 gives the following explanation of how the policy is applied in practise it states, "...in urban areas, if both husband and wife are only children in their families, they can have two children.
+[30a] (CIA World Fact Book, 10 January 2006) The official government portal, China org, accessed 30 March 2006, gives the following explanation of how the policy is applied in practise; it states, "...in urban areas, if both husband and wife are only children in their families, they can have two children.
 In most rural areas, if a family only has one girl, the couple can have another child.
 In some remote and poor mountainous areas, farmers are allowed to have two children."
+[5u]

+This Country of Origin Information Report contains the most up-to-date publicly available information as at 30 April 2007.
+Older source material has been included where it contains relevant information not available in more recent documents.

-[5u] - As reported by the USSD Report 2005, "The one-child limit was more strictly applied in the cities, where only couples meeting certain conditions (e.g., both parents are only children) were permitted to have a second child.
-In most rural areas (including towns of under 200 thousand persons), which included approximately two-thirds of the country's population, the policy was more relaxed, generally allowing couples to have a second child if the first was a girl or had a disability."
+28.04 As reported by the US State Department (USSD) Report 2006, published on 6 March 2007, "The one-child limit was more strictly applied in the cities, where only couples meeting certain conditions (e.g., both parents are only children) were permitted to have a second child.
+In most rural areas (including towns of under 200,000 persons), which included approximately 60 percent of the country's population, the policy was more relaxed, generally allowing couples to have a second child if the first was a girl or had a disability.
+Central government policy formally prohibits the use of physical coercion to compel persons to submit to abortion or sterilization, although reports of physical coercion to meet birth targets continued."
 [2e] (Section 2f) According to a report by Asia Times dated 21 March 2006, "...about 30% of the population currently are allowed to have two children."
-[64I]
+[64e]